Safestore and Our Environment

 • We monitor the waste and energy usage on every site and introduce efficiencies identified into future building projects.

-• We design our stores to provide a safe, secure home for our customers’ possessions and we build them with consideration given to our people, our customers, our communities, our investors, and the environment.
+• We design our stores to provide a safe, secure home for our customers’ possessions and we build them with consideration given to our colleagues, our customers, our communities, our investors, and the environment.

-Building Research Establishment Environmental Assessment Methodology (“BREEAM”)
+Building Research Establishment Environmental Assessment Methodology (“BREEAM”) in the UK, Holland and Spain, and Haute Qualité Environnementale (“HQE”) in France

 The certification includes a review of new store energy, sustainable building materials, water efficiency, waste recycling and ecology.
-The review also includes social aspects of the building life including resource management, health, wellbeing, modes of transport and pollution reduction.
+The review also includes social aspects of the building life, including resource management, health, wellbeing, modes of transport and pollution reduction.

 Safestore construction standards